nearit/Android-SDK/docs/index.md

 ## Recipes

-NearIT allows to manage apps by defining “recipes”.
+NearIT allows to manage apps by defining "recipes".
 Those are simple rules made of 3 ingredients:
 * **WHO**: define the target users
 * **WHAT**: define what action NearIT should do
 * **TRIGGER**: define when the action should be triggered